 - Flu shots to help you avoid getting sick from the influenza virus

-- In-person and virtual consultations with a highly trained medical professional to discuss your symptoms if you think you’ve contracted the flu
+- In-person consultations with a highly trained medical professional to discuss your symptoms if you think you’ve contracted the flu

 - Testing to determine whether your symptoms are caused by the flu